riedelsolutions/spurwebsite/README.md

 # spurwebsite
-Website for the app Spur (Currently in development)
+Website for the app Spur (Currently under development).